Daniel-J-S/seir-flex-426/src/course-materials/second-language/week-24/day-3/lecture-materials/deploy-django-to-heroku.md

 ### Create the App on Heroku

-After ensuring that you're logged in, you can create the app on Heroku as follows:
+After ensuring that you're logged in to Heroku, you need to make sure you've initialized a `git` repository inside the root of your Django project folder; you can do this by typing `git status`.
+Upon running that command, you'll either see the current status of your `git` repo, or you'll see a message saying there is not `git` repository.

+Once you've verified/added your `git` repo as needed, you can create a Heroku app using the following command:

 ```shell
 $ heroku create <your preferred name here>